These are my top tips for the best mindfulness, spiritual and yoga content writing, based on my experience as a freelance writer for hire.

 In every type of writing it is important to a) critique yourself, and b) cover opposing arguments.

-Let’s say you’re writing an essay about why laptops are better than desktop computers.
-You fully believe that laptops are superior.
+Let’s say you’re writing an essay on yoga and you fully believe that yoga is better for mental health than meditation.
 But some of your readers will feel the other way.
 You will not win the argument by ignoring all evidence that is contrary to your argument.
 To appease all your readers and to win them over, you must cover both sides of the argument.

 This is true for all types of writing—even if you’re comparing yourself to a competitor you will still benefit by being upfront about the ways the competitor is superior.
 Doing so will establish trust in the reader, which is worth more than gold when it comes to writing.